 I work only four days a week and have been able to balance my academy hours with private teaching very easily and in a way that I have sufficient income to enjoy my life in Madrid and also frequently travel on weekends.
 This life has been a huge change from the '9 to no end time' job, but I would say that I am enjoying every bit of it.
 Madrid is a beautiful city with a 'life' to it that I haven’t been able to find in any other city I have traveled to.

-You can also read about her teaching & eating experiences in Madrid in Madrid, Spain English Teaching Q&A with Rhea Baliwala & 10 Amazing International Food Adventures in Madrid.
+You can read about Rhea's teaching & eating experiences in Madrid in Madrid, Spain English Teaching Q&A with Rhea Baliwala & 10 Amazing International Food Adventures in Madrid.